John Dean: Media appearances and portrayals

 Dean frequently served as a guest on the former MSNBC and Current TV news program, Countdown with Keith Olbermann, and The Randi Rhodes Show on Premiere Radio Networks.

 In the 1979 TV mini-series Blind Ambition, Dean was played by Martin Sheen.
 In the 1995 film Nixon, directed by Oliver Stone, Dean was played by David Hyde Pierce.
 In the 1999 film Dick, Dean was played by Jim Breuer.
 In the 2022 TV mini-series Gaslit, Dean was played by Dan Stevens.
+In the 2023 TV mini-series White House Plumbers, Dean was played by Domhnall Gleeson.